 You really need to stop comparing prochoice and abortions to the Nazis and the ‘holocaust’.
-Mostly because its a typical case of Goodwin’s Law.
-That is, if you need to win a debate but you don’t have a credible way of doing it, you just compare what you’re arguing against with that of fascism/national socialism, and the appeal to ridicule fallacy will make people ‘join your side instead’ of fear of not wanting to be associated with it.
+Mostly because its a typical case of Godwin’s Law.
+That is, if you need to win a debate but you don’t have a credible way of doing it, you just compare what you’re arguing against with that of fascism/national socialism, and the appeal to ridicule fallacy will make people ‘join your side instead’ out of fear of not wanting to be associated with it.
 It’s a strawman fallacy, and it doesn’t make you look good.

 I will take this opportunity to address why I sometimes allude to the Nazi German Government and their policies.